alexrudy/postalicious/readme.txt

 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

+= Version 2.9 =

+* Added support for publishing bookmarks from multiple sources.
+For details on how this works, check the FAQ.
+(Thanks Meitar!)
+* Added %currentdate% to the title and body templates.

 = Version 2.8.3 =